shanewasley/portfolio-www.shanewasley.me/content/posts/aligning-models-reality/index.md

 {{< webp image="/images/skur-aa/background-varianceMap-process.jpg" caption="Comparing a CAD model (1) to a point cloud (2) can identify the differences between design and built structure (3).
 With SKUR’s Variance Map (3), the differences are classified with a red, yellow, and green color system (most to least, respectively)." >}}

 Even minor variances identified by SKUR’s app can reveal costly implications for a construction site.
-A chemical pipe installed one inch higher than planned could be misaligned to the pipe it will connect to later in the project.
+A chemical pipe installed one inch higher than planned could be misaligned with the pipe it will connect to later in the project.
 Adjusting for such a discrepancy quickly— such as ordering new parts before crews arrive to continue construction— can prevent increases in costs and delays on a project.
 The Variance Map was meant to identify these problems sooner before they became much more expensive repairs later.

 {{< webp image="/images/skur-aa/background-variance-misalign.jpg" caption="The utility of the Variance Map comes from what it can predict.
 A pipe installed outside of design tolerances may be a problem for the pipe it should connect to (4) at a later stage of the project." >}}